kubernetes/kubectl/cmd/kinflate/README.md

-# kexpand
+# kinflate

 _TODO: flesh out this placeholder documentation_

-`kexpand` is a kubernetes cluster configuration utility, a prototype of ideas discussed in [this doc][DAM].
+`kinflate` is a kubernetes cluster configuration utility, a prototype of ideas discussed in [this doc][DAM].

 It accepts one or more file system path arguments,